[NEW] Introducing Inline Help to Clarify Backups and Migrations

 Your website’s database contains crucial information like your posts, pages, users, comments, and WordPress settings.
 As your site grows, the database can get more cluttered with unnecessary data.

-A bloated or poorly optimized database can slow down your site, leading to longer loading times and a frustrating user experience.
+A bloated or poorly optimized WordPress database can slow down your site, leading to longer loading times and a frustrating user experience.
 By optimizing the database, you streamline the retrieval and storage of data, resulting in improved site performance.

 Plus, a smaller, optimized database is easier to back up and restore.
 It’ll also make it easier to migrate your website to a new server or hosting provider.